-In a recent article we covered how we went about migrating from a commercial CFD software package to OpenFOAM.
+In a recent article we covered how we went about transferring to OpenFOAM from a commercial CFD software package.
 After discussing this further with a colleague, another interesting bit of learning came up – the Pareto Principle, otherwise know as the 80/20 rule.

 The Pareto principle states that for many outcomes, roughly 80% of consequences come from 20% of causes.